GaryBriceno/pytest-course/README.md

 Pytest_Course

-This is the material part of the [Pytest Course](http://www.clubdetecnologia.net/cursos/pruebas-con-python/) by Gary Briceño
+This is the material part of the [Pytest Course](http://www.clubdetecnologia.net/cursos/pruebas-con-python/) by [Gary Briceño](https://www.linkedin.com/in/garybriceno/).

 Reference: